mlpack/mlpack/doc/user/load_save.md

     for this is simple.
 -->

- * Supported image loading formats are WAV and MP3; see [the table of formats](#formats) for more details.
+ * Supported audio loading formats are WAV and MP3; see [the table of formats](#formats) for more details.

 <!--